 The CEMS MIM's specific, competitive positioning is driven by its curriculum and programme goals.
 The MIM degree promotes internationalism; developing experienced management professionals who are able to make confident, effective decisions in diverse contexts and in an ethical manner.
-The programme's business-embedded structure prepares students to apply advanced management and leadership competencies through systematic experience of, and engagement with, the corporate world.
-During their studies students have the opportunity to work with Corporate and Social Partners and CEMS Alumni, through exclusive seminars, business projects, networking events, and an internship term.
+The programme's businessembedded structure prepares students to apply advanced management and leadership competencies through systematic experience of, and engagement with, the corporate world.

+nity to work with Corporate and Social Partners and CEMS Alumni, through exclusive seminars. business projects, networking events, and an internship.

 The MIM programme is a passport to responsible citizenship.
 From the moment a student becomes a "CEMS student" they are held to the highest standards of ethical and social responsibility and professional integrity.
 Informed by ethical reasoning, integrity and respect for social diversity and sustainable business practices, CEMS MIM students learn to apply a holistic vision to responsible business decision-making.

 The CEMS MIM programme fosters reflective critical thinking; students become analytical, creative, and influential thinkers with confident and reflective problem-solving skills.
 Furthermore, they are trained to assume the personal responsibility of comprehensive leadership.

-Fully aware of their personal responsibility and accountability, and of the ethical and cultural framework in which leadership is exerted, CEMS MIM graduates can apply their multilingual, multicultural skills in the ever-changing, dynamic world of international business.
+Fully aware of their personal responsibility and accountability, and of the ethical and cultural framework in which leadership is exerted, CEMS MIM graduates can apply their multilingual, multicultural skills in the ever-changing, dynamic world of international business and as responsible leaders can contribute to a more open sustainable and inclusive world.